 - Two or three WEEKS before arrival: We send a PDF version of our guest guide (which is also a binder within the house for people to reference).
 It includes more info about the house, what’s provided, and tips about things they might want to plan in advance (renting a golf cart, booking a kayak tour, etc), which is why we send it ahead of time too.

-- Two or three DAYS before arrival: All the check-in information, including the duplex address and the code for the back door
+- Two or three DAYS before arrival: All the check-in information, including the address and the entry code for the back door

 The second occasion is some mid-week check-in.
 Just a quick “Hope you’re enjoying your stay.
 We’re here if you need us!” type thing.
 The other host recommending this to us said they found that it was a great way to get some peace of mind for themselves AND to create an opening to resolve any issues before they’re left in the guest’s public review.

-For example, we didn’t find out one week until our guests’ review that our Nest thermostats had a very weird glitch after the aforementioned power outage that left people hot in the middle of the night (fortunately it was left in their private, not public review, and we were able to quickly fix them before the next guests arrived).
+For example, we didn’t find out one week until our guests’ review that our Nest thermostats had a very weird glitch after the aforementioned power outage that left people hot in the middle of the night.
+Fortunately, it was left in their private, not public review, and we were able to quickly fix them before the next guests arrived.
 I was glad it was an easy fix for me to make, but I still feel bad that it was something I didn’t know about until after they left.
 This particular issue happened after our mid-week check-in.
 So it’s certainly not a cureall but could help prevent something like this from going unmentioned.

-Although, I guess my story proves that even with a mid-week check-in message you may still get some surprises at the end.
-And honestly, most weeks the “check-in” varied a lot just based on someone who might have already messaged us with a little question or maybe we had bumped into them face-to-face, so another check-in message would’ve felt like too much contact.
+Most weeks this “check-in” varied a lot just based on whether the guest had already messaged us with a little question or maybe we had bumped into them face-to-face, so another check-in message would’ve felt like too much contact.
 Because again, once they’ve arrived and settled in, we found it best for everyone to stay out of sight and out of mind.